(supernova in February 1987 rare for being visible by the naked eye)

 whose light reached Earth on February 23, 1987.

-Its maximum apparent magnitude was 3 in May 1987.
+Its apparent magnitude at its brightest was 3 in May 1987.

 It has been much studied since.